InvertGames/uFrame-MVVM/Editor/Resources/uFrameReadme.txt

 [u]Frame Release Notes
 Be sure to subscribe to our newsletter @ invertgamestudios.com for updates, notifications, and cool info.
 1.41 ---
+Important Note: Element Inheritance,Property Types,Collections Types, Command Types and View links may be broken.
+Double-check that they are correctly wired together.
 Added: Computed properties on view-models and controllers.
 Right-Click and choose "Computed By->{PropertyName}" on a Element Property.